-Freight classification changes are part of the growing shipping industry, and the National Motor Freight Traffic Association (NMFTA) has again enacted changes to the National Motor Freight Classification (NMFC), which took effect August 5, 2017.
+Freight classification changes are part of the growing shipping industry, and the National Motor Freight Traffic Association (NMFTA) has again enacted changes to the National Motor Freight Classification (NMFC), which took effect August 5, 2017, changing the way we calculate freight class.
 Unfortunately, the NMFTA’s Notice of Disposition to guide shippers on how the latest changes will affect existing freight classifications can be confusing.
 In addition, shippers may feel worried or anxious about the new changes and how they will impact freight spend, their customers, and overall operations.
 However, shippers can effectively prepare for these changes by understanding them and knowing what they mean to their operations.

 What Freight Classification Changes Did the NMFTA Make?

 Most of the changes within the NMFTA freight classification schedules were made to eliminate the nine-tier freight classification rules, replacing it with a standard, 11-tier classification table.
 For example, the following changes to freight classification were made: